 When my work includes sculptures, it is so that the art can exist in the specific space it is in - in a gallery, on a wall, in a room, in the present - rather than being a photograph and showing a recording of a moment somewhere else.

-Accuracy is very important in my work, rather than precision.
-A precise photograph might be a head-and-shoulders shot of a carefully lit subject, in focus, with a direct gaze.
-An accurate photograph, I believe, shows the viewer the important part of the subject’s reality.
+Accuracy is central to my work, rather than precision.
+A traditionally precise photograph might be a head-and-shoulders shot of a carefully lit subject, in focus, with a direct gaze.
+An accurate photograph shows the viewer the important part of the subject’s reality.
 That reality might be the subject’s emotion, it might be their body they way they see it, it might be the budding shadow of a secret they are avoiding.
+Accuracy privileges one side of the infinite messy truth of a thing.
 The formal qualities of an accurate photograph depend on the reality being conveyed.